Surgical Residency Program

 The hybrid operating rooms in the new Lunder Building offer the next generation of innovative surgical care by providing imaging, surgery and image-guided surgery in the same room.

 The Surgical Residency Program offers an unparalleled clinical experience for surgeons in training.
-Operative experience is begins in the first year, with progressive advancement in complexity of cases with experience.
-Each graduating resident over the course of the residency averages approximately 1,200 major cases, with strong experience in complex major cases.
+Operative experience begins in the first year, with progressive advancement in complexity of cases with experience.
+Each graduating resident, over the course of the residency, averages approximately 1,200 major cases, with strong experience in complex major cases.

 The vast majority of training takes place at Mass General, with the focus on the primary components of general surgery.
 Several months are spent on outside rotations at Newton-Wellesley and Salem Hospitals, offering residents exposure to community hospital practice, teaching independence and autonomy.